Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 “If you want to be president, you can be president now,” Reid recalled telling Obama in his 2009 biography.

-The Affordable Care Act, commonly known as Obamacare, is a centerpiece of the ex-president’s political legacy and was passed while Reid was the top Senate Democrat.
+The Affordable Care Act, commonly known as Obamacare, is a centerpiece of Obama’s political legacy and was passed while Reid was the top Senate Democrat.

 “I will never forget the night in 2008 when he first asked me to come to Washington. … I figured out that when Harry calls, say yes,” Warren said in a statement.
 “He gave me a chance to serve, and he supported me every step of the way.”